-It turns out that this unassuming bulb is used in a variety of cuisines around the world.
+This unassuming bulb is used in a variety of cuisines around the world.

 It’s a staple in Sri Lanka, Iran, India, France, and Ethiopia, while in the US it’s something of a fine-dining delicacy.

 But it’s not so fancy you can’t grow it in your own garden.
-Are you ready to get started?

 What You’ll Learn

 What Are Shallots?

 The two most well-known types of shallots are the French, A. oschaninii, and Dutch, A. cepa var. aggregatum – or a hybrid derived from one or both species.

 Another species, A. stipitatum, is known as the Persian shallot.
 It’s a type of drumstick allium that grows wild in parts of western Asia and is used in Iranian and Turkish cuisine.